Hi, I’m Samantha, aka The Period Princess, professional speaker, coach, and educator in menstrual wellness and neurodivergence.

-Whether you're a neurodivergent person with a period or a progressive company looking to create a menstrual-friendly workplace, you're in the right place.
+Whether you're neurodivergent, a person with a period, or a progressive company looking to create a menstrual-friendly workplace, you're in the right place.

 Committed to my mission and walking my talk, my services and solutions are all driven by my brand values.